132nd-vWing/OPEH-Brief/SPINS/Standing SPINs OPEH.md

 TBD

 ### 5.1.1 Standard Acceptable Level of Risk
-The standard Acceptable Level of Risk (ALR) in OPERATION ACTIVE RESOLVE is MEDIUM.
+The standard Acceptable Level of Risk (ALR) in OPERATION EASTERN HAMMER is MEDIUM.
 Deviations will be stated in amplifications in flight tasking in the ATO, or on Joint Prioritized Target List (JPTL) for AI operations.

 ## 5.2 Target priority grade